Vidhi0420/EC25I2010_MaRS_arduino_projects/Q2-RGB-Potentiometer-Control/README.md

 Changing the colour of an RGB LED and controlling the speed of an LED using a potentiometer

 COMPONENTS USED:
-Arduino Uno
+Arduino Uno,
-RGB LED
+RGB LED,
-LED
+LED,
-Potentiometer
+Potentiometer,
-Resistors
+Resistors,
-Connecting Wires
+Connecting Wires.

 WORKING:
 The potentiometer acts as a variable resistor and provides an analog voltage input to the Arduino(connected to analog pin).